 Boult takes 6 as Sri Lanka collapses for 104 in 2nd test

-CHRISTCHURCH, New Zealand (AP) — Trent Boult broke a personal wicket drought in spectacular fashion Wednesday, taking six wickets for four runs in the space of 15 balls as New Zealand bowled out Sri Lanka for 104 on the second day of the second cricket test.
+New Zealand was able to build on a wholly unexpected 74-run first innings lead, achieved when Boult took six wickets for four runs in the space of 15 balls to send Sri Lanka tumbling from 96-4 to 104 all out.

-Boult, who has 224 wickets in 58 tests, began the day with 0-20 in Sri Lanka’s first innings after also struggling for form in the first test at Wellington where he took 2-145.
+Sri Lanka had looked in a strong position when it resumed at 88-4 in reply to New Zealand’s first innings of 178 but Boult’s test-best return of 6-30 turned the match on its head.

-Suddenly the dry spell of wickets turned into a flood and Boult went from 0-26 to 6-30 — his best bowling figures, narrowly missing a hat trick.
+The left-armer, who has 224 wickets in 58 tests, began the day with 0-20 in Sri Lanka’s first innings after also struggling for form in the first test at Wellington where he took 2-145.
+He also managed only seven wickets for 262 runs in three tests against Pakistan in the United Arab Emirates.

-After resuming at 88-4 in reply to New Zealand’s 178, Sri Lanka was all out for 104 in the space of nine overs, giving New Zealand a 74-run lead.
-By lunch New Zealand was 36-0 — an overall lead of 100 — with Jeet Raval 23 and Tom Latham 11.
+Suddenly the dry spell of wickets turned into a flood and Boult went from 0-26 to 6-3, narrowly missing a hat trick when he took three wickets with four balls.

-Boult said he felt some frustration when the wickets weren’t coming, though he felt he was bowling well.
+Boult admitted he felt some frustration when the wickets weren’t coming, though he felt he was bowling well.

 “I think a little bit can creep if you let it,” he told Sky Sports.
 “It’s been a tough time.